Joseph Marco

-Joseph Cecil Marco (born October 4, 1988) is a Filipino actor, model, singer and endorser who played the role of Santi Domingo in the GMA Network Philippine drama series La Vendetta and who is currently a Star Magic artist in the ABS-CBN, who appeared in Sabel, Honesto, Pasión de Amor and played Diego Torillo in Wildflower (TV series).
+Joseph Cecil Marco (born October 4, 1988) is a Filipino actor and model who played the role of Santi Domingo in the GMA Network Philippine drama series La Vendetta and who is currently a Star Magic artist in the ABS-CBN, who appeared in Sabel, Honesto, Pasión de Amor and played Diego Torillo in Wildflower.
 Before this, he used to appear on several commercials like E-Aji Dip Snax, Downy and Head & Shoulders.
 On September 15, 2007, he was launched as part of the 15 new discoveries of GMA Artist Center, and was one of the first few who was quickly given a project via La Vendetta.

 Biography

-Joseph Cecil Marco, born on October 4, 1988, is of German, Italian and Spanish descent from his father's side.
-He is the fourth of eight children of his parents, having an elder sister who resides in California, two elder brothers, and four younger sisters.
+Joseph Cecil Marco, born on October 4, 1988, he is the fourth of eight children of his parents, having an elder sister who resides in California, two elder brothers, and four younger sisters.
 He is the nephew of DZMM anchor Tita Norma Marco.

 Marco graduated high school in Faith Christian School in Cainta, Rizal in 2005 and did not finish college after he was discovered by his manager in Eastwood City.
 He said, "Nagulat nga po ako na first VTR ko, nakapasa agad ako."
 (I was surprised that I got approved on my first VTR.) during the initial presscon of La Vendetta.

-Marco currently dates Russian Daria Romanova, previously dated Miss Philippines Earth 2019 Celeste Cortesi who now dates football player, model and 4Ps beneficiary Mathew Custodio.